-MIB (a private company limited by guarantee with company number 00412787) and its subsidiary companies (MIB Management Services Limited, Claims Portal Limited, the Employers' Liability Tracing Office and the Insurance Fraud Bureau) (collectively, the 'MIB Group'), are proud of the steps we have taken to seek to understand all potential modern slavery risks relating to the operation of our business.
+MIB (a private company limited by guarantee with company number 00412787) and its subsidiary companies (Official Injury Claim Limited, MIB Management Services Limited, MIB Portal Services Limited and Tracing Services Limited) (collectively, the 'MIB Group'), are proud of the steps we have taken to seek to understand all potential modern slavery risks relating to the operation of our business.
 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or any part of our business.